aarondall/MatroidActivities-M2/README.md

  + Methods for constructing a(n ordered) matroid from an ideal, simplicial complex, or central arrangement;
  + Methods for constructing the face ring, Chow ring, and Orlik-Solomon algebra of a matroid or ordered matroid;
  + Testing if a matroid is simple, binary, ternary, (co)graphic, regular, or paving;
- + Spliting the TikZ rendering of the internal order and the external order into two methods for improved rendering.
+ + TikZ rendering of the internal order and the external order split into two methods for improved visualization..

 ## Installation
 * First you will need a working version of `Macaulay2` (M2).
 Follow the instructions on the M2 [homepage](http://www.math.uiuc.edu/Macaulay2/) to download and install.